tommyhuangthu/EvoEF/README.md

 OptimizeHydrogen: optimize hydroxyl hydrogens for Ser, Thr, and Tyr.

-Note that EvoEF only works with amino acids and proteins.
-It cannot handle nucleotides, DNA, RNA, water, and/or other molecules!
+Limitations: EvoEF works with amino acids/proteins only.
+It cannot handle nucleotides, DNA, RNA, water, and/or other molecules.

 # Usage suggestions
 EvoEF is most widely used to calculate the thermodynamic change (ddG) caused by amino acid substitutions (mutations).
 There are two kinds of ddGs to be evaluated: ddG(stability) and ddG(binding).
 The former measures protein stability change upon mutations, while the latter measures the binding affinity change for protein-protein interactions upon mutations.

 The following steps are suggested for calculating ddG:
 (1) repair your structure: